-The New Ways Of Working Require Reformation Of Employee Benefits
+The New Ways Of Working Require to Reform Employee Benefits

-The pandemic has forever changed the way we work.
+The pandemic has forever changed the way we work and employee benefits.
 For a lot of us, it has become difficult and challenging while many consider it an ideal change.
 However, there is not much we can do about it except to accept it and focus all the energy in getting used to the new normal.
 It will not help fight the old but will help make huge progress if we build on the new.
 Covid-19 has brought to light new and effective ways of working.
 And in order to stay at the top of their game, organizations will have to reform the employee benefits.
-So, let’s see what is the new normal and how organizations can adapt to it.
+So, let’s see what is the new normal and how organizations can adapt to it considerin remote employees.

 Output is more important than physical presence

 The old ways of working only focused on employees who were present at the office and spent long hours on workdays.
 Those who put in more hours were considered more productive while remote employees were often overlooked and were not compensated enough.
 Now there is a level playing field and there is no requirement for physical presence in the office.
 Managers are now rethinking their management approaches and not focusing on the hours worked but on the output and results.

 A huge benefit of remote work is that it has helped counteract the biases that surround gender, disability, ethnicity, race as well as sexual orientation.
 Now, the work environment allows workers with special needs to thrive anywhere.
 Gender gaps have been bridged with higher flexibility and remote work has gotten rid of the visual bias which could have been an issue in an in-office environment.
 The pandemic has opened a path for an inclusive culture and allows candidates to look for better jobs.
 Diversification of the workspace is important and it has become a reality now.